 Future Liquidity.
-We require capital principally to grow the business through new restaurant construction, as well as to maintain, improve and refurbish existing restaurants, support for growing infrastructure needs, and for general operating purposes.
-In addition, we have and may continue to use capital to acquire franchise restaurants.
-Our primary short-term and long-term sources of liquidity are expected to be cash flows from operations and the revolving bank credit facility.
+We require capital principally to grow the business through new restaurant construction, as well as to maintain, improve and refurbish existing restaurants, support for infrastructure needs, and for general operating purposes.
+In addition, we have and may continue to use capital to acquire franchise restaurants or repurchase our common stock.
+Our primary short-term and long-term sources of liquidity are expected to be cash flows from operations and our revolving credit facility.
 Based upon current levels of operations and anticipated growth, we expect that cash flows from operations, combined with other financing alternatives in place or available, will be sufficient to meet debt service, stock repurchase, capital expenditures and working capital requirements for at least the next twelve months.